facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 - Deprecate `MessageQueueThreadPerfStats`
   - We deprecated this API and replaced it with stub.
 You should not rely on stats from this API anymore as the provided stats were not reliable
 - Bump Gradle from 8.x to 9.0.0
-  - List of all the changes in the next major stable version of Gradle 9.0.0 is available here: [https://gradle.org/whats-new/gradle-9/](https://gradle.org/whats-new/gradle-9/) but we expect no impact at all to users
+  - List of all the changes in the next major stable version of Gradle 9.0.0 is available [here](https://gradle.org/whats-new/gradle-9/) but we expect no impact at all to users

 #### C++